unjs/exsolve/README.md

 ## Resolve cache

-To speedup resolution, resolved values (and errors) are globally cached with a unique key based on id and options.
+To speed up resolution, resolved values (and errors) are globally cached with a unique key based on id and options.

 **Example:** Invalidate all (global) cache entries (to support file-system changes).